 - “Classical Music Changemakers: Garrett McQueen,” about McQueen’s advocacy on behalf of diversity in classical music

-About general classical music topics with Black hosts:
+Programs about general classical music topics with Black hosts:

 - Decomposed: In-depth discussion of well-known composers, breaking down stories that have shaped classical music, from secrets and scandals to acts of sheer genius.
 Hear these stories accompanied by the symphonies, operas and other masterpieces they inspired.
 Hosted by African-American classical pianist Jade Simmons.